-mmigrants are part of a long history of resistance to oppression in the United States, resistance that often has been led by Black communities.
-Organizing and political participation are freedoms afforded to all who reside in the U.S, including to immigrants.
-However, reports of U.S. Department of Homeland Security (DHS) and U.S. Immigration and Customs Enforcement (ICE) presence and surveillance at mass demonstrations in solidarity with Black lives earlier this year, as well as the presence of local law enforcement officers and federal troops, create risks for immigrants who plan to attend future demonstrations.1

-Immigrants, including undocumented immigrants, face additional risks from any encounter with law enforcement, because any police interaction, even if it doesn't result in a criminal charge or arrest, could lead to deportation.
+Immigrants are part of a long history of resistance to oppression in the United States, resistance that often has been led by communities of color.
+Organizing and political participation are freedoms afforded to all who reside in the U.S., including to immigrants.
+However, immigrants-including undocumented immigrants-face additional risks from any encounter with law enforcement, because any police interaction, even if it doesn't result in a criminal charge or arrest, could lead to deportation.
 This know-your-rights resource provides immigrants and their allies with accurate information so that immigrants can know their rights, understand the possible risks of participating in protests, and feel empowered to participate meaningfully, safely, and fully in our democracy.